Krishnaseeke/WebPageLoadTest/README.md

 # WebPageLoadTest

-1. Using network conditions we can test the web loading time at different network speeds
+1. Using network conditions we can test the web loading time at different network speeds - java and Selenium Webdriver